jamii/jamii.github.com/source/_posts/2014-01-27-were-not-even-trying.markdown

            {:class "timed" :verbatim true})]
 ```

 Similarly, you can write custom eval commands which wrap the selected expression before evaluating it.
-I have a whole pile of these, for tasks from benchmarking an expression to displaying the bytecode for the resulting object.
+I have a whole pile of these for tasks from benchmarking an expression to displaying the bytecode for the resulting object.

 ``` clj
 "alt-shift-b" [(:eval.custom "(do (require '[criterium.core]) (with-out-str (criterium.core/bench (do __SELECTION__))))" {:result-type :inline :verbatim true})]